 Roof maintenance is one of the most important parts of owning a home.
 Portland homeowners need to pay particularly close attention because our homes are constantly exposed to a variety of natural elements that can wear on a roof.
 Unfortunately, many people ignore the state of their roof until it’s too late.
 Their only option becomes a complete roof replacement.

 To figure out what a roof replacement costs in Portland, Oregon, you have to talk to the specific contractor you want to work with.
-There is not an industry standard that you can expect like there would be for other types of projects.
+There is not an industry standard that you can expect like other types of projects.
 Because every roof is unique and every roofing company is unique, you will see a wide range of price estimates.
 You might even see a range of names for the parts and processes used to replace your roof.
 It can be very confusing.

 The best thing to do if you want to figure out how much it will cost to replace your roof is to find a contractor you trust to give you an estimate.
 Ask as many questions as you need to understand the entire process.